jtripper/sslnuke/README.md

 in conjunction with an ARP poisoning tool, such as the one found at [Blackhat Library](http://www.blackhatlibrary.net/Python#Scapy) or it can be deployed on a gateway.

+A video demonstration of sslnuke can be seen at [ascii.io](http://ascii.io/a/5370).

 ## Mitigation

 Now on to the important part, how do we verify SSL connections?
 The first step is to